shameemkk/httpdjango-rest-api-tourist-crud/README.md

 # Django REST Tourist CRUD

 A full-stack web application for managing tourist destinations.
-This project provides a user-friendly platform to create, view, update, and delete tourist destination information including images, weather conditions, location details, and Google Maps integration.
+This project provides a user-friendly platform to create, view, update, and delete tourist destination information including images, weather conditions, location details.

 ## About The Project